-The Company recorded an income tax provision of \$1.3 million and \$1.1 million for the three months ended April 30, 2021 and 2020, respectively.
-The increase in income tax expense was primarily due to a decrease in the proportion of profits generated in lower tax jurisdictions, partially offset by a \$3.4 million increase in the U.S. federal research tax credit as well as an increase in tax benefits from excess stock-based compensation deductions.
+The Company recorded an income tax benefit of \$1.6 million and an income tax provision of \$1.5 million for the three months ended October 31, 2021 and 2020, respectively.
+The change from an income tax provision to an income tax benefit was primarily due to the changes in the amounts of pre-tax income, changes to the Company's estimated annual effective tax rate, and an increase in tax benefits from excess stock-based compensation deductions.
+The Company recorded an income tax provision of \$1.1 million and \$3.4 million for the nine months ended October 31, 2021 and 2020, respectively.
+The decrease in income tax expense was primarily due to an increase in the U.S. federal research tax credit, and an increase in tax benefits from excess stock-based compensation deductions.